Trump to Kim: My button's bigger than yours

 Unsurprisingly, Mr Trump's unorthodox words sent social media into a frenzy.

-It ended a quick-fire day of tweeting that included taking credit for a lack of airplane crashes, announcing awards for "corrupt media", and threatening to pull aid from Palestinians who do not show "appreciation or respect".
+It ended a quick-fire day of tweeting by Mr Trump in which he took credit for a lack of plane crashes, announced awards for "corrupt media" and threatened to pull aid from Palestinians for failing to show "appreciation or respect".

-Mr Trump's latest comment states the obvious: any US president has immediate access to the nuclear codes and the US has the world's biggest nuclear arsenal.

-North Korea claims it has nuclear weapons and could attack the US, but while analysts agree that Pyongyang has nuclear weapons, it is not clear whether it has the technology use them in anger.

 - 'Dotard' Trump?
 The story of 'rocket man' Kim's insult